AndRossi/Kelpie/README.md

 </p>

 We report in **bold** the best average ΔH@1 and ΔMRR values in each dataset.
-The average ΔH@1 and ΔMRR values obtained across these 10 repeats are similar to those obtained in the original end-to-end experiments: a bit worse (less negative) for FB15k, FB15k-237 and YAGO3-10, a bit better (more negative) for WN18, and almost identical in WN18RR.
+The average ΔH@1 and ΔMRR values obtained across these 10 repeats are similar to those obtained in the original end-to-end experiment: a bit worse (less negative) for FB15k, FB15k-237 and YAGO3-10, a bit better (more negative) for WN18, and almost identical in WN18RR.
 When such variations occur, they equally invest the effectiveness of both Kelpie and the baselines: as a consequence the gap in effectiveness between Kelpie and its baselines remains almost identical across all datasets, with Kelpie always achieving the best effectiveness both in terms of ΔH@1 and ΔMRR.
 All in all, this confirms our observations from the original experiment.